-- 13. Treasury, however, was not content to share the value of the Companies with private shareholders and was committed to ensuring that the Companies were operated for the exclusive benefit of the federal government.
+- 16. Treasury, however, was not content to share the value of the Companies with private shareholders and was committed to ensuring that the Companies were operated for the exclusive benefit of the federal government.
 Indeed, unbeknownst to the public, Treasury had secretly resolved "to ensure existing common equity holders will not have access to any positive earnings from the [Companies] in the future."
-By the middle of 2012, however, it was apparent that even the large amount of Government Stock outstanding-the proverbial "concrete life preserver"-would not achieve this unlawful policy goal for Treasury. - 14.
-Therefore, on August 17, 2012, just days after the Companies announced their robust second quarter earnings, the Agencies unilaterally imposed the Net Worth Sweep to expropriate for the federal government the value of Fannie and Freddie shares held by private investors.
+By the middle of 2012, however, it was apparent that even the large amount of Government Stock outstanding-the proverbial "concrete life preserver"-would not achieve this unlawful policy goal for Treasury. - 17.
+Therefore, on August 17, 2012, just days after the Companies announced their record-breaking quarterly earnings, the Agencies unilaterally imposed the Net Worth Sweep to expropriate for the federal government the value of Fannie and Freddie shares held by private investors.
 Treasury itself said that the Net Worth Sweep was intended to ensure that "every dollar of earnings that Fannie Mae and Freddie Mac generate will benefit taxpayers."
 With the stroke of a pen, the Agencies had nationalized the Companies and taken all the value of the Companies for Treasury, thereby depriving the private shareholders of all their economic rights, well in excess of the authority granted to the FHFA as conservator.
-The Companies received no incremental investment by Treasury or other meaningful consideration in return for the Net

-Worth Sweep.
-All of this was in blatant violation of "the path laid out under HERA," which, as even Treasury acknowledged internally, was for FHFA to rehabilitate Fannie and Freddie, thus allowing them to "becom[e] adequately capitalized" and "exit conservatorship as private companies."
+Indeed, under the Net Worth Sweep private shareholders are guaranteed never to receive any return of their investments or any return on their investments (i.e., in the form of dividends).
+The Companies received no incremental investment by Treasury or other meaningful consideration in return for the Net Worth Sweep, which restricts them to a small and diminishing maximum capital level above which any profits they generate must be paid over to Treasury.
+All of this was in blatant violation of "the path laid out under HERA," which, as even Treasury acknowledged internally, was for Fannie and Freddie to "becom[e] adequately capitalized" and "exit conservatorship as private companies."